HesaiTechnology/HesaiLidar_Swift_SDK/README.md

 ```
 ## Run

-1.Set the parameters of class Pandar128SDK in test.cc
+Set the parameters of class Pandar128SDK in test.cc
 ```
         lidarport 		  The port number of lidar data gpsport   		  The port number of gps data